Heddal Stave Church: History

 The earliest existing historical records of the church date back to the year 1315, but that is not the year of construction.
 There is a lot of uncertainty about the origins of the church.
 Historical records vary with dates ranging from 1147 up to the 1300s.
-Dendrochronological dating showed rather uncertain results, but they date the church to between 1086 to 1196, but the samples were not complete, so the dates may not be accurate.
+Dendrochronological dating showed rather uncertain results, but they date the church to between 1086 and 1196, but the samples were not complete, so the dates may not be accurate.
 There are also some runic inscriptions in the choir of the church that could be interpreted to say that the chancel was built in 1167 and it functioned as the church until the nave was built about 95 years later during the mid-13th century.
 Another theory is that there was an older church on the same site that was replaced in the 13th century and the new building reused some of the wood from the previous building.
 The prevailing theories generally say the church was likely built some time around the year 1200.
 When the church was first built it was known as the Hitterdal Church or Ryen Church in Hitterdal, using the old name for Heddal and the local farm, Ryen.

 The church fell into serious disrepair after the Reformation.
 The church had some renovations during the 17th century to fix the building as well as add a flat ceiling inside the church.
 In 1723, the church was sold during the Norwegian church sale when the King sold the churches in Norway to pay off debts from the Great Northern War.
 The church was then owned by a private owner who was responsible for the upkeep of the building.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
 Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.